Ingredient Glossary

 Lamb Meal

-Lamb is cooked and ground to a fine consistency.
+Lamb and lamb bones are cooked and ground to a fine consistency.
 A nutrient-rich source of protein and minerals.

 +